Jeff Wilson (American football): 2023 season

 Wilson signed a two-year contract extension with the Dolphins on March 16, 2023.
 He was placed on injured reserve on August 31.
 Wilson was activated on October 21.

 Wilson made his season debut in Week 7 against the Philadelphia Eagles and finished the 31–17 road loss with a four-yard reception.

 Wilson finished the 2023 season with 41 carries for 188 yards and 14 receptions for 85 yards in 10 games and no starts.
 During the Wild Card Round against the Chiefs, he had a six-yard reception in the 26–7 road loss.

 2024 season

 Wilson finished the 2024 season with 16 carries for 57 yards and three receptions for 19 yards in nine games and no starts.

 San Francisco 49ers (second stint)

-On August 10, 2025, Wilson signed with the San Francisco 49ers.
+On August 10, 2025, Wilson re-signed with the 49ers.
 He was released on August 26 as part of final roster cuts.

 Miami Dolphins (second stint)

-On August 28, 2025, Wilson signed with the Miami Dolphins' practice squad.
-He was elevated from the practice squad for the Dolphins' Week 1 game.
+On August 28, 2025, Wilson signed with the Dolphins' practice squad.
+Nine days later, he was elevated from the practice squad for the season-opener.